 Data from PayScale reveals that the average VP of human resources earns $147,334 per year.
 As with the chief HR officers, however, this figure varies based on the industry and the size of the organization.
 Competition abounds for the limited VP roles available, so inspiring leaders will want to acquire graduate-level credentials and at least a decade of experience in the field.

 Chief HR Officer

 If the above positions are any indication, you will discover that the HR strategy can be complex.
 There are usually many employees in an HR department working as part of a team.
-Executive-level supervision is necessary to make sure that all HR professionals stand by and uphold the organization's long-term vision.
+Executive-level supervision is necessary to make sure that all HR professionals stand by and uphold the organization’s long-term vision.
 This administration is made available by the Chief HR Officer (CHRO).
-He or she plays a vital part in creating the organization's culture.
+They play a vital part in creating the organization’s culture.

 The CHRO position should not be mistaken with the position of The Human Resources Vice President or The HR Director.
 These employees report directly to The Chief Operating Officers (COOs) or The Chief Financial Officers (CFOs).
 Their work exhibits the importance of these finances and operation-oriented positions.
 The attention should not be solely on the administration aspect, but the CHROs should put the emphasis on employee proficiency as well as show the overall picture of how the organization operates throughout the year.

 Because the position of Chief HR Officer is demanding and requires years of experience and a high level of education, the position often delivers exceptional compensation.
 Salary data obtained by PayScale reveals that the average Chief HR Officer earns $151,298 per year.
 Depending on the scope of the job and the size of the business, Chief HR Officers may approach $200,000 in annual pay.